 - 1/3 cup olive oil (or melted coconut oil or butter)

 - 1/2 teaspoon salt

-- Scoop batter using a 1/4 cup measure (or ice cream scoop - just make sure it holds 1/4 cup water first) onto a baking sheet lined with parchment.
-Bake for 20 minutes, or until edges are golden.
+- Scoop batter using a tablespoon cookie scoop (for regular size cookies) or a 1/4 cup measure (for larger size cookies) onto a baking sheet lined with parchment.
+Bake for 15 minutes for regular size cookies, 20 minutes for larger size cookies, or until edges are golden.

 Below is one of the old photos from this post in 2017, which I left for reference so you can see how far my photography has come 3 years’ time.
 Photography is a constant work in progress, more of a journey than a destination, but I was helped along greatly by enrolling in Foodtography School (affiliate link) in 2018.
 They offer courses for beginners up through advanced food photographers, with courses in iPhone photography and restaurant photography as well.
 It was totally worth the investment for me — in fact, I just signed up for the advanced course to continue working on my skills.
 I hope it’s a valuable resource for you as well!